The Resort (TV series): Development

 In February 2020, it was reported that UCP was developing the dark comedy series The Resort from Sam Esmail and Andy Siara.
 In June 2021, it was announced Peacock had ordered the series, with Siara serving as a writer and Esmail serving as an executive producer under his Esmail Corp banner.

 Casting

 In January 2022, Luis Gerardo Méndez, Nina Bloomgarden, and Gabriela Cartol joined the cast in series regular roles, with Debby Ryan, Dylan Baker and Michael Hitchcock set to recur.
 In March 2022, William Jackson Harper, Cristin Milioti, Skyler Gisondo, and Nick Offerman joined the cast in series regular roles, while Ben Sinclair and Parvesh Cheena joined the cast in recurring capacity.

 Filming

-Principal photography was began in March 2022, in Puerto Rico, and wrapped by May 2022.
+Principal photography began in March 2022, in Puerto Rico, and wrapped by May 2022.
 Executive producer Ben Sinclair directed the first four episodes.
 The fifth and sixth episodes were directed by filmmaking duo Rania Attieh and Daniel Garcia, with Ariel Kleiman directing the final two episodes.